lorddusk/ObsidianDnD/Characters/Booker/Background.md

 A week later, I was severly hurt in a boar attack, who pierced me on it's tusk.
 Thinking that I was surely dying, I started praying.
 I wasn't even a believer of any of the Gods back home, but it just felt right at the moment.
 I prayed and prayed, nothing seemed to happen, and I felt myself getting weaker and weaker and passed out.
 Moments later I felt a burning sensation, as if someone set me on fire.
 I opened my eyes and saw a bright light.
 A blinding light.
 A disembodied voice echoed through the area I was finding myself in; "I can help you, but you will owe me your most precious belonging, something I will collect in 15 years...".
 Not wanting to die, I replied that I accepted these conditions.
-The blinding light went even brighter, so much I needed to avert my eyes
+The blinding light went even brighter, so much I needed to avert my eyes.
+As soon as it came, it went away.
+Once my eyes readjusted to a normal light, I felt much better.
+No